Installing a Redox Pool Controller: How to Do It?

 One solution, one advice: follow the installation manual instructions scrupulously!

-The Redox setpoint can be adjusted following the programming protocol.
 The probe is factory calibrated; however, checking and correcting the calibration with a buffer solution at least once a year, at the end of winterizing, and mid-season is necessary.

 Finally, turn on the power supply in the technical room, open the water circulation valves in the pool circuit.